andrew/ultimate-awesome/README.md

 - [awesome-sparklyr](https://github.com/harryprince/awesome-sparklyr) - An awesome sparklyr related package collection.
 - [awesome-architecture](https://github.com/i5ar/awesome-architecture) - A curated list of awesome software, libraries, resources and shiny things used in the architecture industry.
 - [awesome-litestar](https://github.com/litestar-org/awesome-litestar) - A curated list of resources related to Litestar. .
+- [awesome-arduino](https://github.com/m8/awesome-arduino) - A curated list of awesome Arduino tools and projects.
 - [awesome-machine-learning-atomistic-simulation](https://github.com/m-k-S/awesome-machine-learning-atomistic-simulation) - An overview of literature that discusses the use of machine learning for atomistic simulations.
 - [flutter-ranking](https://github.com/myConsciousness/flutter-ranking) - ✨👑 Fully Automated Ranking of Flutter packages 👑✨ This repository aims to visualize the packages published on pub.dev as a ranking, to invigorate the community and promote competition.
 It is automatically updated everyday between 06:00 and 07:00 based on UTC time ✨.
 - [awesome-stylus](https://github.com/OffchainLabs/awesome-stylus) - A curated list of Arbitrum Stylus code examples, libraries and resources.